 ‘What if I was a really horrible woman and went with Johanssen instead?’

 ‘You mean Ralph, of course.
-I do notice things.’
+I do notice things, Chloe sweetest.’
 Her eyebrows went up.
-‘My plan was to slowly sign things over to you, start trust funds and as the years went by, more and more would be signed over to you and our child.’
+‘My plan was to slowly sign things over to you, start trust funds and as the years went by, more and more would be signed over to you and to our child.’

 ‘To keep me a good girl, yes?’

-‘More a case of trust, I’ve been burnt.
+‘More a case of trust and everyone knowing what there is and who has it, I’ve been burnt.
 As I come to trust, so I come to give.’

 ‘What if we divorced?’